mansam/fossbox/content/DaveSilver-integrationcomplete-not-quite.md

 Author: DaveSilver
 Tags: legacy, foss@rit
 Category: legacy
 Summary: So it's been a while since I posted anything to this blog.
-I hope you guys ...
+I hope you guys haven't missed me too much.
+This week has been pretty eventful.
+The last three days Kevin and I have been working to integrate the animation stuff into the Game Engine that he and Jlew made.
+This was a large task but not a vastly challenging one.
+It was more about determining the exact process we would use and doing that for everything, than it was about figuring out a unique process for each situation.
+It took some time ...

 So it's been a while since I posted anything to this blog.
 I hope you guys haven't missed me too much.
 This week has been pretty eventful.
 The last three